Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

 This approach eliminates the need for a separate difficulty parameter while providing more expressive power.

-#### Backward Compatibility

-To support backward compatibility with existing evaluation records that use `evaluationDifficulty` instead of `taxonomyLevels`:

-1. Default values for each evaluation type are provided
-2. When processing an evaluation record with only `evaluationDifficulty`, the system uses the default multipliers for that evaluation type

 ### 2.3 Score Normalization

 Since evaluation methods vary in effectiveness for different taxonomy levels, raw scores must be normalized: